drag3009go/NVRAM-MANAGER/README.md

-# NVMRAM-MANAGER
+# NVRAM-MANAGER
-NVMRAM MANAGER: Software for viewing and editing UEFI NVMRAM from within Windows, as well as restoring the bootloader (Windows 10 only).
+NVRAM MANAGER: Software for viewing and editing UEFI NVRAM from within Windows, as well as restoring the bootloader (Windows 10 only).